solo-io/workshops/INSTRUCTOR.md

 # This step is optional, but if you don't do it it will use default values from terraform.tfvars
 # Use this file to configure your desired resources too
 ```

+When hosting the Livestorm workshop, it is recommeded to use [Chrome browser](https://support.livestorm.co/article/19-technical-requirements-livestorm#browsers).

 ## Deploy

 Go to the terraform directory: